cody-bounds/Digital-Forensics-Cookbook/SOFTWARE-TOOLS.md

 # Software-Tools

-The following is a list of software tools referenced throughout the Digital Forensics Cookbook along with a short description of their applied usage.
+The following is a list of software tools referenced throughout the *Digital Forensics Cookbook* along with a short description of their applied usage.
-While all of these tools are free or open-source, many of the developers also provide pro-versions with additional features or other commercial tools that make digital forensic analysis much more efficient.
+While all of these tools are free or open-source, many of the developers also provide pro-versions with additional features or other commercial tools that make digital forensic analysis even more efficient.

 > [!TIP]
 > Hold the **CTRL** key when clicking on links to open the download page in a new tab